daltonsato/SCC0219-Introdu-o-ao-Desenvolvimento-Web/README.md

 Selling Products: Products are selected, their quantity chosen, and are included in a cart.
 Products are purchased using a credit card number (any number is accepted by the system), a debit card number or even a bank slip.
 The quantity of product sold is added to the quantity sold and subtracted form the stock.
 Carts are emptied only on payment or by customers.
 Product Management: Administrators can create/update/read/delete (crud) new products and services.
 For example, they can change the stock quantity.

-Functionalities yet to be implemented:
+Functionalities already implemented:
 - Easily buy eggs;
-- Register and login into an account;
+- Login into an account;
-- Choose payment method;
 - Insert addresses to deliver the eggs;
-- Change profile details (name, email, password, payment methods etc.);
 - Check and manage the shopping cart;
 - Check history of purchases;
 - Add eggs to shopping cart (and, if necessary, remove them);
 - Read about the company/store and its creators;
 - Contact the website's creators

+Functionalities yet to be implemented:
+- Register an account;
+- Choose payment method;
+- Change profile details (name, email, password, payment methods etc.);
+- Report a problem
+- Add a new address

 ## Project Description
 Our store is made with Javascript, CSS, Node.js and React.
 When entering the main page (or running with `npm start`), you will see homepage welcoming the user, containing an opening message, a brief description about our products and an about us section, containing our history and a list of our contacts.